HYBRID Biennale 2024 #SPACE

-At the beginning of the 20th century, HELLERAU was founded as a joint project of industry, research and art and as a response to industrialisation and changes in working and living conditions.
-Today, the world is facing new, exceptionally critical phases of global transformation processes.
-In HELLERAU, which is now considered one of the most important international centres for contemporary dance, music and performance, an experimental platform of the arts in the (post-)digital age is therefore being established with HYBRID.
-The concept of the hybrid will be discussed here in its technological, but also political and ecological dimensions, in the principle of “kinship” (Donna Haraway) as well as its potentials of diversity and reflected in artistic projects.
+HELLERAU was founded at the beginning of the 20th century as a joint project of industry, research and art and as a response to industrialisation and changes in working and living conditions.
+Today, the world is facing new, exceptionally critical phases of global transformation processes, which are characterised not least by enormous and dynamic developments in the field of digitality.
+HELLERAU, which is now regarded as one of the most important international centres for contemporary dance, music and performance, is therefore establishing HYBRID, an experimental platform for the arts in the (post-)digital age.
+As a way of approaching the aforementioned transformation processes, international electronic and digital arts projects, try-outs, residencies and symposia will curiously and critically reflect on the concept of the hybrid in its technological, but also political and ecological dimensions, in the principle of “kinship” (Donna Haraway) and its potential for diversity and innovation.